Menu

 INTEGRATED LEARNING

-Students engage in coursework that meets traditional academic requirements and imparts essential maritime skills.
-This integrated approach ensures students are prepared and meet requirements for higher education or to immediately enter maritime careers.
-Graduates from this pathway will receive the following credentials: Merchant Mariner Card (MMC), Qualified Member of the Engineering Department (QMED) and Transportation Worker Identification Credential (TWIC).
+Students complete coursework that meets traditional academic requirements and develops essential maritime skills.
+This integrated approach ensures that students are prepared and meet the requirements for higher education or for immediate entry into maritime careers.
+Graduates of this pathway will receive the following credentials:

 COMPLEMENTARY PROJECTS